konvajs/site/source/docs/sandbox/Editable_Text.md

 It may be textarea somewhere in your page.

-Here we will create two demos.
-Basic demo for basic understanding of the technic.
-And the more complex one, used in real-word app that cover more edge cases.

 Instructions: Double click on text to edit it.
 Type something.
 Press Enter.